patgratt/HospitalDataAnalysis/README.md

 MediSysHealthNetwork.ipynb - data cleaning for the MediSys Health Network, which comprises Flushing Hospital and Jamaica Hospital

-Montefiore.ipynb - data cleaning for Montefiore Medical Center
+montefiore.ipynb - data cleaning for Montefiore Medical Center

+bronxcare.ipynb - data cleaning for Bronx-Lebanon

+presby.ipynb - data cleaning for New York-Presbyterian/Queens

+hospitalSummary.ipynb - some work I did when I had aggregated all of the data

+*note - some of the graphs and work I did was in excel, which I haven't included here, so this doesn't represent the entire project